-The speed in which medical technology has been improving over the last few decades is nothing short of incredible.
-This has seen the quality of care in the dental field come on significantly.
-Interest and confidence in digital dental equipment has come on in leaps and bounds, and patients are becoming increasingly more aware of newer and greater technologies, capable of drastically improving their experience at your practice, as well as help to provide safer and more accurate, reliable treatment.
+The speed at which medical technology has been improving over the last few decades is nothing short of incredible.
+This has seen the quality of care in the dental field improve significantly.
+Interest and confidence in digital dental equipment has grown in leaps and bounds, and patients are becoming increasingly more aware of newer and greater technologies, capable of drastically improving their experience at your practice, as well as help to provide safer and more accurate, reliable treatment.

-In this section of our site we hope to help build the confidence within you, to move forward with the times and dive into this world of new and advanced products in the dental industry.
-Some of the products you will see here, you will already have in your practice and would not be without, but others, particularly those of a 3D Imaging nature, will feel slightly alien to people.
+In this section we hope to help build the confidence within you, to move forward with the times, and dive into this world of new and advanced products in the dental industry.
+Some of the products you will see here you may already have in your practice and could not do without, but others, particularly those of a 3D Imaging nature, will feel slightly alien to some people.
 Here we hope to make it as easy as possible for you to take this leap of faith.

-We aim to be giving you a clear insight into of our range of highly recommended brands of digital dental equipment and their range of products, thereby enabling you and your team to make an informed decision before you invest.
+We aim to give you clear insight into our range of highly recommended brands of digital dental equipment and the range of products, thereby enabling you and your team to make an informed decision before you invest.